stimulsoft/Samples-WPF-Platform-NET-Framework-4.7.2-Reporting-Tool/README.md

-# WPF samples for Stimulsoft Reports.Wpf
+# WPF C# samples for Stimulsoft Reports.Wpf

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.Wpf reporting tool in the Windows Presentation Foundation applications, using C# code and WPF components.